sigmf/SigMF/sigmf-spec.md

 parameters of the signal capture.
 It MUST be sorted by the value of each segment's `core:sample_start` key, ascending.

-#### Capture Segment Objects
+##### Capture Segment Objects

 Capture segment objects are composed of name/value pairs.

-Each capture segment must contain a `core:sample_start` name/value pair, which indicates the first index at which the rest of the segment's name/value pairs apply.
+Each capture segment object must contain a `core:sample_start` name/value pair, which indicates the first index at which the rest of the segment's name/value pairs apply.

 The following names are specified in the `core` namespace and should be used in capture segment objects: